Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 Generate a random Gaussian vector with the same mean and variance

-and fit a linear model of this variable on age
+than circumference and fit a linear model of this variable on age.

 Compare the results with those of the previous model.